 You can grow these indoors next to windows (for light) or under grow lights and then when it comes time to plant them in the garden just unwrap the bottom and stick it in the ground.
 The paperboard of the toilet paper roll will disintegrate over time.

 Egg shells can also be used for smallish seedlings and be put directly in the ground for planting.
 It is easier to manage them if you keep them in an egg container so if you get egg containers from the grocery make sure to save them AND the egg shells.
 If you get fresh eggs (like I do part of the year) then ask a friend to save their egg containers for you.
-Freecycle is also a good place to ask people for their garbage, LOL. :)
+Crushed eggshells can also provide essential nutrients like calcium to your garden soil.
+Scatter them around your plants to deter slugs and snails while enriching the soil with valuable minerals.

 If you want to get a jump on your outdoor planting but worry about an unexpected frost I have a solution for that too.
 Save your plastic juice or milk jugs … or ask neighbors for theirs if you don’t use them… and then cut the bottom 2-3 inches off so that you have the perfect cloche to put over your seedlings in the garden.
 You need transparent milk jugs though not the white or yellow ones that won’t let light through.
 Also, the 2-3 inch section you cut off can now be used as a tray to start more seeds.